 Stay with me here…I will get to the 3 killer ad strategies in just a minute

 It is no surprise that consumers spend more and more time on mobile devices.
 We have our mobile phones with us 24 hours per day, 7 days per week.
-And many people check their phone immediately after waking up in the morning.
+And many people check their phones immediately after waking up in the morning.

 So where does Facebook fit in with the mobile consumer?
 Right in the middle of it!

 Consider that the average person spends up to 3 hours per day on their phone.
 Of those 3 hours, almost 1 hour alone is spent on Facebook.
 Think about that for a moment.
 Of all the apps people have access to on their phones and nearly 1/3rd of the time is spent on Facebook alone.
-Not only that, but if you summed up the amount of time that people spend on the next most popular social apps (e.g. Twitter, YouTube, Pinterest, etc), it would not sum to the amount of time people spend on Facebook.
+Not only that, but if you summed up the amount of time that people spend on the next most popular social apps (e.g. Twitter, YouTube, Pinterest, etc), it would not sum to the number of time people spend on Facebook.

 Ad Costs and Spend:

 And unlike traditional media such as print magazines or mailers which are incredibly expensive, with Facebook ads you can spend as little as $1 per day.